Back

 What’s Next

-AI traffic to retail sites grew 693% year over year.
-The shift is already underway.
+AI traffic to retail sites grew 693% year over year in the 2025 holiday season.
+This is just the beginning.

-We’re building the tools that make our infrastructure available to brands, retailers, and AI agents, preparing them for a world where agents and users are both accessing the primary interface to commerce.
+We’re building solutions that make our technology available to brands, retailers, and AI agents for a world where ecommerce no longer lives on a single surface.

 — Mahmoud